keras-team/keras-io/guides/md/litert_export.md

 <div class="k-default-codeblock">
 ```
-/home/pctablet505/Projects/gemmademo-litert-export/.venv/lib/python3.13/site-packages/keras/src/layers/core/dense.py:107: UserWarning: Do not pass an `input_shape`/`input_dim` argument to a layer.
+/usr/local/lib/python3.12/dist-packages/keras/src/layers/core/dense.py:107: UserWarning: Do not pass an `input_shape`/`input_dim` argument to a layer.
 When using Sequential models, prefer using an `Input(shape)` object as the first layer in the model instead.
   super().__init__(activity_regularizer=activity_regularizer, **kwargs)

-WARNING: All log messages before absl::InitializeLog() is called are written to STDERR
+WARNING:torchao:Failed to load /usr/local/lib/python3.12/dist-packages/torchao/_C_cutlass_90a.abi3.so: Could not load this library: /usr/local/lib/python3.12/dist-packages/torchao/_C_cutlass_90a.abi3.so

-I0000 00:00:1780427573.813796 1765886 port.cc:153] oneDNN custom operations are on.
-You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
-To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`.
+WARNING:torchao:Failed to load /usr/local/lib/python3.12/dist-packages/torchao/_C_mxfp8.cpython-310-x86_64-linux-gnu.so: Could not load this library: /usr/local/lib/python3.12/dist-packages/torchao/_C_mxfp8.cpython-310-x86_64-linux-gnu.so
 ```
 </div>